Glenelg (SA)

 Glenelg features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 58.5% of all households, including 20.6% couples with children, 29.8% couples without children, and 7.3% single parent families.
-Non-family households constitute the remaining 41.5%, with lone person households at 38.1% and group households comprising 3.5%.
-The median household size is 2.1 people, smaller than the Greater Adelaide average of 2.2.
+Non-family households make up the remaining 41.5%, consisting of 38.1% lone person households and 3.5% group households.
+The median household size is 2.1 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households